hevronig/hevronig.github.io/about.md

 I'm Gur Hevroni, a PhD student at Oded Beja's lab in the faculty of biology, at the Technion, Israel.
 I'm studying the interaction of phages and microbes in the marine environment through a combination of 'meta-omics' and 'single-cell' techniques, aiming to extend our understanding of the role of marine phages in biogeochemical cycles.

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me